 The journey across North America of the pilgrim icon of Our Lady of Czestochowa (the “Black Madonna”) began in August 2013 as a continuation of the From Ocean to Ocean Campaign in Defense of Life.
 This historic pilgrimage around the world began in Vladivostok, Russia in the summer of 2012.
 The pilgrimage will continue across North America until November 2014.
 HLI VP for Missions Father Peter West is traveling with the pilgrim icon.
-Learn more about this prayer campaign to defend life here.

 We arrived at St. Bernard’s Church in Omaha.
 Father Walter Nolte, pastor of St. Bernard’s, generously made sure that we had everything we needed to set up the icon of Our Lady of Czestochowa inside his church.

 In the morning, 190 schoolchildren and their teachers participated in Mass, and during the homily Father West helped the children to understand icons and the history of Our Lady of Czestochowa.
 Afterwards, the children and adults in attendance venerated the Black Madonna before returning to their daily routines.